 From the Gary Davis Photo Collection

-In addition to visiting the museum, we highly recommend checking out their online exhibit, Embodying Connections: A New Look at the Gary Davis Photo Collection.
+In addition to visiting the Watkins Museum, we highly recommend checking out their online exhibit, Embodying Connections: A New Look at the Gary Davis Photo Collection.
 The Gary Davis collection features photos of his ancestors and families that were part of the Black North Lawrence Community in the late 19th and 20th centuries.
 The Watkins is also hosting a Homeschool History class for kids ages 5-10 on February 27th called Counter Storytelling for Black History Month.

 Raven Book Store

 Support Black authors and your local independent bookstore with a trip to the Raven!
 For the month of February, you'll find works of all genres by Black authors on display in the front window and throughout the store.
+You can also check out their 2026 Black History Month collection online here.

 More Online Learning